dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 paul@sprocket:~$
 ```

-This generates the following events:
+This generates the following update in the event-watching curl process
+output:

 ```console
 event: inotify